 Metabolic Health & Weight-Loss Medicines Hub

-Metabolic health refers to how well the body regulates energy, blood glucose, blood pressure, and blood lipids.
-It is shaped by the interplay of hormones, organ function, physical activity, diet, sleep, and genetics.
+Metabolic health refers to how well the body regulates energy, blood glucose, blood pressure, and blood lipids — the interconnected systems that determine long-term cardiometabolic risk.
+It is shaped by hormones, organ function, physical activity, diet, sleep, and genetics.
 When these systems fall out of balance, the risk of conditions such as Type 2 diabetes, cardiovascular disease, and fatty liver disease increases — often long before any single diagnosis is made.

 If you are considering weight-loss medicines, already taking a GLP-1 drug, or trying to understand the bigger picture of metabolic health, start here.